argoproj/argo-cd/docs/operator-manual/applicationset/Generators-Pull-Request.md

 * `labels`: Labels is used to filter the MRs that you want to target.
 (Optional)
 * `pullRequestState`: PullRequestState is an additional MRs filter to get only those with a certain state.
 Default: "" (all states)
 * `insecure`: By default (false) - Skip checking the validity of the SCM's certificate - useful for self-signed TLS certificates.
-* `caConfigMapKeyRef`: Optional `ConfigMap` name and key containing the GitLab certificates to trust - useful for self-signed TLS certificates.
+* `caRef`: Optional `ConfigMap` name and key containing the GitLab certificates to trust - useful for self-signed TLS certificates.
 Possibly reference the ArgoCD CM holding the trusted certs.

 As a preferable alternative to setting `insecure` to true, you can configure self-signed TLS certificates for Gitlab by [mounting self-signed certificate to the applicationset controller](./Generators-SCM-Provider.md#self-signed-tls-certificates).